August 30, 2005

 How they do get to you in the end.

-curtain calls/curtain cries, part 3-A
+curtain calls/curtain cries, part 3-a

 (Our story continues with part 3-A:)

 THAT’S IT.
 I am sweaty.
 I am stressed.
-I am ANNOYYYED!
+I am annoyed!
 All thought is abandoned as my two-week-long fantasy simply springs out of my head full grown, like Athena, only evil and stupid.
 I whirl upon the little Floor Roller:

 “Of course you did, you beastly, beastly boy!